 Contribute to the knowledge base of the social work profession and work toward a just, nurturing, and inclusive society.
 This program emphasizes advanced scholarship, theory development, policy analysis, and research design and application.

 The School of Social Work offers some financial aid based on need and/or following the intentions of the donors.
-All students seeking financial aid from the School of Social Work must complete and submit the 2019-2020 Social Work Student Financial Aid Form.
+Learn more about our funding opportunities.

 Our graduates are in demand from employers around the metro area, the state, and the country.
 Regularly updated job listings tailored for our graduates bring both academic and non-academic career paths within reach.

 The School welcomes students who are not enrolled in the Master of Social Work (MSW) or Youth Development Leadership (YDL) programs, but who wish to take graduate-level courses.
 Learn about course registration and transfer as a non-degree seeking student.

 The School of Social Work commits itself to creating a culture of scholarship and service that welcomes all students and responds to the populations served by our graduates.
 We strive to create a learning environment that is diverse in all aspects.
 Our students make use of the many resources across the campus that support diversity.

 Jospeh Merighi, PhD

 Zer Vang, MSW

 Liz Lightfoot, PhD